DVMReady

 Can I take the BCSE before my credentials are approved?

-No. You must complete the credential review and receive approval before registering for the BCSE.
-Start your transcript requests early to avoid delays.
+No. You must complete the required earlier ECFVG steps and receive approval before registering for the BCSE.
+Start your transcript requests and English-language planning early to avoid delays.

 Is ECFVG accepted in Canada?